Bumble-Buzz/app/To-Do.md

 Things left to do:
+- Misc
+  - Create env / chain specific database / table names
+  - Chain secific stuff keeping in mind dAAP will be also on other chains
 - Smart contract
   - what happens if completeMarketSale is called when sale does not exist?
   - Name the app, then make the change everywhere